 -When the Sonnets were published in 1609, they refer to the author as “ever-living” — an epithet which is applied almost exclusively as an honorific to a deceased person.

--The Shakespeare Folio was patronized by Oxford’s son-in-law Phillip Herbert, Earl of Montgomery, and his brother, Lord Chamberlain William Herbert, Earl of Pembroke.
-The folio was an expensive and risky publication, which was most likely subsidized by these two powerful and wealthy patrons.
+-The Shakespeare First Folio was patronized by Oxford’s son-in-law Phillip Herbert, Earl of Montgomery, and his brother, Lord Chamberlain William Herbert, Earl of Pembroke.
+The Folio was an expensive and risky publication, which was most likely subsidized by these two powerful and wealthy patrons.

 Well-turned and true filed lines